Are you weighing all the tempting reasons for starting a blog?

 Blogging has become so much more than I anticipated.
 I am able to share information about my books.
 It is also a way to offer my speaking and coaching services.

-Patty’s new book Slow Down, Mama is available on September 10th on Amazon.
+Patty’s new book Slow Down, Mama is available on Amazon.
 It helps women discern why they are overly-busy, the roots of unhealthy busyness, how to define their purpose, and then gives practical guidance towards developing life-giving habits.

 I started my blog back in 2009.